 I have to admit that I have completely dropped the ball on keeping the Knight’s Writing Company blog and newsletter updated over the last few months.

-I’ve been trying to grow sales for Knight’s Writing Company and Cool Chess Canada, travelling the world and I started a new project called Desk Duty Hero.
+I’ve been trying to grow sales for Knight’s Writing Company and Cool Chess Canada and travelling the world.
 Fulfilling orders and generally being bad with time management hasn’t helped.

 However one thing has remained consistent.
 My love of fountain pens and living the geeks dream of playing with a different pen every day.
 This is not as nice as it sounds!
 When you have too many pens inked up, it can be difficult to appreciate any of them.

 But lots of fountain pens means the opportunity to write lots of reviews.
 And I really should step up to the plate and do that.

 We’re getting ready for Scriptus 2017 in Toronto this coming Sunday.
 I’m cleaning some pens to be inked up as samples.
 Do come and try them out.
 One of these is the Kaweco Student.
 It’s a pen that I have been enjoying for several weeks.
 Let’s take a look at it...

 I had toyed around with doing a video on this pen.
 It would be a good opportunity for you to meet me as well as see the pen up close and personal.
 There are lots of excellent pen review videos on the Internet and I haven’t yet plucked up the courage to do one.
 But if I were then it would be for this pen.
 The vintage blue is gorgeous.
 Such a pretty colour and I’m always excited to pick up the pen and use it.

 The chrome trim looks fantastic and contrasts the sharp blue very well.
 As always, Kaweco’s quality is exceptional.
 I’ve been playing with some North American fountain pens of late (possibly manufactured in the far east) and I am always astounded by the precise engineering and quality that the German manufacturers attain.